BUSINESS MATTERS

 Little Rock

 Classmates will pull on their proverbial gowns and parade through the streets.
 But before they do, this now cohesive unit will examine the miles they’ve traveled and make plans for the future.
-Joined by eighteen years of alumni, sponsors, families and colleagues, the class will take their places in a long line of distinguished graduates and become a part of this accomplished group.
-Highlighting the series of events will be some of Arkansas’s most accomplished leaders.
+Joined by 19 years of alumni, sponsors, families and colleagues, the class will take their places in a long line of distinguished graduates and become a part of this accomplished group.